bio-tools/biohackathon2024-paper/paper/paper.md

 Examples with Venn diagrams?:
-  comet, comet+proteomics, comet+epigenetics, comet-metagenomics (homonyms and common word) mascot, mascot+proteomics, "mascot server", "mascot server"+proteomics (synonyms and common word) maxquant, maxquant+proteomics (no homonyms or synonyms and common word)
+  comet, comet+proteomics, comet+epigenetics, comet-metagenomics (homonyms and common word) mascot, mascot+proteomics, "mascot server", "mascot server"+proteomics (synonyms and common word) maxquant, maxquant+proteomics (no homonyms or synonyms and not a common word)

 Do each in all literature, and then again in open access literature only (or not-OA and OA literature for more contrast?)